Schedule and problems sets for 2021 here

-Lunch will be provided for contestants between 11am and 1pm.
+Lunch will be provided for contestants between 11am and 1pm (This is pre-COVID).

 back to top

-Each Monday, starting October 5th, from 6-8pm in Padelford C-36 we will hold 2-hour long preparation sessions, in which we will discuss problems, give hints for the homework (for the students taking Math380), solve Putnam problems, etc. If you are interested in the contest but not registered for the class, you definitely should try and attend these Monday evening sessions.
+Each Monday from 6-8pm in Loew 201 (for 2021) we will hold 2-hour long preparation sessions, in which we will solve and discuss Putnam problems, etc. If you are interested in the contest but not registered for Math 342, you definitely should try and attend these Monday evening sessions.

-The Putnam Competition has a very large student participation----over 3000 undergraduates, each year.
-The top 5 scorers receive first prize; traditionally, this is achieved with around 80 points out of the 120 possible (eight or more problems solved).
-Top 200 (which, given the number of participants, is quite a good ranking!) is much easier to achieve: you only need about 30 points, i.e., three or four problems correctly solved and correctly written up.
-Top 100 is usually achieved with 4-5 problems.
+The Putnam Competition has a very large student participation----over 4000 undergraduates, each year.
+The top 5 scorers receive first prize; traditionally, this is achieved with around 90+ points out of the 120 possible.
+Top 200 (which, given the number of participants, is quite a good ranking!) is much easier to achieve: you only need about 40+ points, i.e., four problems correctly solved and correctly written up.
+Top 100 is usually achieved with five problems.
 Consider this: you get two three-hour sessions, each with six problems to choose from, and all you need to do to achieve a really good ranking is solve a couple of them during each session.